zichuanwang/calendar/README.md

 Brief Introduction
 --------------------

 This system is constituted by two major components.
-A standard Ruby on Rails app handles requests, and a daemon server that syncs google calendars for users.
+A standard Ruby on Rails app handling requests, and a daemon server syncing google calendars for users.
 Client side app uses WebSocket to keep connection with the server.

+*In the original design, the daemon server runs in background so the standard Ruby on Rails app can run on top of Non-eventmachine based frameworks like Phusion Passenger or Unicorn.
+However, this requires the WebSocket server to be in standalone mode.
+When trying this approach, some thread related bug related to websocket-rails gem popped up.
+I will create an issue for this.
+To make a hot fix, I decided to run the calendar syncing code within the standard RoR app.*

+Visit <code>http://localhost:3000</code> to test.

 ![alt tag](https://raw.github.com/zichuanwang/calendar/master/showcase.png)

 Deployment Guidelines
 --------------------

 * Start Server
-    Run <code>rails server</code>.
-You can also use Nginx + Phusion Passenger or Unicorn if you want, but it's enough to test it in a standard development server.
-* Start Deamon
-    Run <code>rails server -e daemon -p 4000 -P ./tmp/pids/daemon.pid</code>.
-This is for
-* Start WebSocket Server
-    Run <code>rake websocket_rails:start_server</code> to start a standalone WebSocket server.
-Run <code>rake websocket_rails:stop_server</code> it. **Note that this standalone server requires an active Redis server to enable publishing channel events to the WebSocket server from anywhere in your application.**
+    Simply <code>rails server</code>.

 FINISHED REQUIREMENTS
 --------------------